agora-protocol/paper-demo/README.md

 3. Once a protocol is finalized, they use LLMs to implement _routines_, simple scripts (e.g. in Python) that send or receive data
 4. Future communications are handled using the routines, which means that LLMs aren't required anymore

 Since natural language is supported, very different agents that have never interacted before can communicate with each other, but once a common ground is established they just use routines, which are way more efficient.
-This enables agents to achieve both **efficiency** and **portability**.
+This enables agents to achieve at the same time **efficiency**, **versatility** and **portability**.

 ## The Demo